prashi23/fun-blog/_data/blog/hello-world.md

 I feel that if you don't ask questions it's like you are not involved and well you are just present and your brain is somewhere else.
 UNderstand it like this.
 I don't know what I am writing but get this.

-Questions is just a way to show someone that you are really interested and you are listening.
+Questions are just a way to show someone that you are really interested and you are listening.
+There is a difference between hearing and listening :)